bitrise-io/devcenter/_articles/jp/team-management/organizations/setting-up-google-sso-for-bitrise.md

 1. Go back to Bitrise.
 2. Click `Account Settings`.
-3. Click the organization you want to add SAML SSO.
+3. Click the Workspace you want to add SAML SSO.
-4. Click the organization's `Single Sign On` button on the left.
+4. Click the Workspace's `Single Sign On` button on the left.
 5. Paste the SSO URL to the `Identity provider sign-on URL` field.
 (Remember, you've copied this URL from the `Google IdP Information` window in your Google Admin Console).

    Paste the **content** of the downloaded certificate to the `Certificate` field.